Explorations - Castine

 Lunch -- We do not serve lunch but if you are in town at midday, a short walk from the Inn finds several good choices.
 Lunch outside is a must on sunny days.
 Get a lobster roll at Castine Variety Store, followed by ice cream at The Breeze.
 Sample the freshly made salads, soups, sandwiches or sweets at MarKel’s Bakehouse.
-Try the fish tacos at Dudley’s Refresher and join the locals on the town dock.
+Try the crab rolls or burgers at THe Captain’s Catch and join the locals on the town dock.
 Steamed mussels or fresh oysters at The Wharf give a taste of Maine and a front row seat for activity in the harbor.